-Richard R. Orsinger Board Certified in Family Law & Civil Appellate Law by the Texas Board of Legal Specialization
+Richard R. Orsinger

+Board Certified in Family Law

+& Civil Appellate Law by the

+Texas Board of Legal Specialization

 I. INTRODUCTION.
-This Article discusses the conditions for imposing and reviewing court-ordered sanctions.
-It does not address rules or statutes that permit parties to recover attorney's fees and costs for a plaintiff or a defendant.
+This Article discusses the conditions for imposing court-ordered sanctions, and reviewing them on appeal or by mandamus.
+It does not address rules or statutes that permit parties to recover attorney's fees and costs for a plaintiff or a defendant outside the context of sanctions.

 In Texas litigation, trial courts can grant sanctions based upon: Tex.
 R. Civ.
-P. 13 (TRCP), TRCP 18a(h), TRCP 21b, TRCP 215, Chapter 9 of the Texas Civil Practice and Remedies Code (TCP&RC), Chapter 10 of the TCP&RC, and the court's inherent power to sanction.
+P. 13 (TRCP), TRCP 18a(h), TRCP 21b, TRCP 166a (h), TRCP 215, Chapter 9 of the Texas Civil Practice and Remedies Code (TCP&RC), Chapter 10 of the TCP&RC, and the court's inherent power to sanction.
 Appellate courts can grant sanctions based on Tex.
 R. App.
 P. 45 & 62 (TRAP), and TRAP 52.11.

 TRCP 13 applies to a frivolous "pleading, motion, or other paper," and "fictitious suits."
-TRCP 18a(h) permits the court to impose a sanction after denying a motion to recuse a judge.
-TRCP 21b permits a court to impose a sanction for a party's failure to serve a copy of a pleading, plea, motion or other application to the court on other parties in accordance with TRCP Rule 21 and 21a.
+TRCP 18a(h) permits the court to impose a sanction when denying a motion to recuse a judge.
+TRCP 21b permits a court to impose a sanction for a party's failure to serve a copy of a pleading, plea, motion or other application to the court on other parties in accordance with TRCP and 21a.
+TRCP 166a(h).applies to summary judgment affidavits that are presented in bad faith or solely for the purpose of delay.
 TCP&RC ch.
 9 applies to "[t]he signing of a pleading" in a tort case.
 TCP&RC ch.
 10 applies to "the signing of a pleading or motion" in civil cases generally.
-TRCP 215 applies to the failure to comply with a variety of procedures involving pre-trial discovery.
+TRCP 215 applies to the failure to comply with a variety of obligations relating to pre-trial discovery.
 The court's inherent power to sanction applies to behavior that interferes with a core function of the judiciary.
 TRAP 45 & 62 apply to frivolous appeals in the courts of appeals and Texas Supreme Court, respectively.
 TRAP 52.11 applies to sanctions imposed by appellate courts in original proceedings (i.e., mandamus).
 Presumably, appellate courts also have the inherent power to sanction.

 II.
 SANCTIONS UNDER TEX.
 R. CIV.
 P. 13.
 TRCP 13 is the mainstay authority for granting sanctions for frivolous law suits.
 TRCP 13 provides: